Karnataka Dams Water Level Today As On 03 February 2025

 Why Monitoring Dam Water Levels is Essential

+As of 25th January 2024, the water levels in major dams across Karnataka are looking much healthier this year.
 This is a significant improvement compared to last year, thanks to the good monsoon rains.
 Last year, many of these dams had lower water levels, which affected the agriculture sector severely.
 The ample rainfall this monsoon has ensured that these dams are filled to capacity, providing much-needed water for irrigation.

 This boost in water levels is a big relief for farmers across the state, supporting the growth of crops like rice, sugarcane, and vegetables.
 It also helps in maintaining soil moisture and reducing the risk of drought, ensuring better yields and helping farmers secure a stable income.
 The good rainfall not only benefits agriculture but also helps recharge groundwater levels, promoting sustainable farming practices in the region.